TZstatsADS/spr2017-proj3-group11/lib/README.md

 To retrain the baseline, you can use the trunk in main.rmd in the doc folder directly.
 For further info, check out the baseline folder here.

-To reproduce the data preprocess for MLP classifier and the SVM classifier, please source feature_selection.R
+To reproduce the data preprocess for MLP classifier and the SVM classifier, please go to feature_selection.R

+To use processed data directly, please go to the data folder.

 (For data preprocess for MLP, you'll need to call the function feature_selection_mlp(); for data preprocess for SVM, you'll need to call the function feature_selection_svm())

-To use processed data directly, please go to the data folder.

 To retrain the MLP and linear SVM classifier, please go to train.R

+To test your data on the classfier, please go to test.R

+### Examine the code for classifier in both R and Python

-To examine the code for MLP classifier alone, please go to MLP-classifier.R for R coder, go to Neural Network.ipynb for python coder.
+To examine the code for MLP classifier alone, please go to Neural_Network_Classifier folder here:
+MLP-classifier.R for R coder, go to Neural Network.ipynb for python coder.

-To examine the code for linear SVM classifier alone, please go to SVM train.R for R coder, go to linear_svm.ipynb for python coder.
+To examine the code for linear SVM classifier alone, please go to SVM_Classifier folder here:
+SVM train.R for R coder, go to linear_svm.ipynb for python coder.

-### To find out the code of other classifiers we tried:
+### To find out other classifiers we tried:

 Passive Regressive Classifier:  PassiveRegressiveClassifer.ipynb